VoxeLibre/VoxeLibre/CONTRIBUTING.md

 * Fork the repository (in case you have not already)
 * Do your change in a new branch
 * Create a pull request to get your changes merged into master
-* Keep your pull request up to date by regulary merging upstream.
+* Keep your pull request up to date by regularly merging upstream.
 It is imperative that conflicts are resolved prior to merging the pull request.
 * After the pull request got merged, you can delete the branch